sbgn/sbgn.github.io/pages/events/sbgn12.md

 ## Meeting Minutes

-Will be presented on a Google Drive.
+Meeting minutes will be presented on a Google Drive.

 ## Participants